 What makes LEAPs more interesting than your average call option is their above-average time value.
 Instead of expiring in a month or a quarter, LEAPs give the patient investor more than a year to wait for catalysts to unlock value.

-"Two-and-a-half years is often enough time for many just plain cheap stocks either to be discovered or to regain popularity," writes Joel Greenblatt in You Can Be a Stock Market Genius.
+"Two and a half years is often enough time for many just plain cheap stocks either to be discovered or to regain popularity," writes Joel Greenblatt in You Can Be a Stock Market Genius.

-But I didn't need two and a half years.
+Fortunately, I didn't need two and a half years.
 Three months was more than sufficient.

 Steve Jobs made me rich